dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 invented by Adam Back.
 This string is signed by the user\'s private key and subsequently registered by an RPOW server, recording that this token is belonging to the user\'s public key.
-The user can then pass that token on to someone else by signing a \"transfer order\" to another user\'s public key.
+The user can then pass that token on to someone else by signing a "transfer order" to another user\'s public key.
 The server then duly registers the token as belonging to the corresponding private key.

-As is apparent by studying his writings, Hal Finney was inspired and building upon work by Nick Szabo, most notably his ideas around \"bit gold\" and digital collectibles.
+As is apparent by studying his writings, Hal Finney was inspired and building upon work by Nick Szabo, most notably his ideas around "bit gold" and digital collectibles.
 Discussing possible applications of RPOW, [Hal writes](https://nakamotoinstitute.org/finney/rpow/index.html):
-\"Security researcher Nick Szabo has coined the term bit gold for information objects which are provably costly to create.
+"Security researcher Nick Szabo has coined the term bit gold for information objects which are provably costly to create.
 He suggests that these could even serve as the foundation for a sort of payment system, playing the role in the informational world of gold in the physical world.
-RPOW would facilitate the use of POW tokens as a form of bit gold by allowing the tokens to be passed and exchanged from person to person.\" \[Cite: https://nakamotoinstitute.org/finney/rpow/index.html\]
+RPOW would facilitate the use of POW tokens as a form of bit gold by allowing the tokens to be passed and exchanged from person to person." \[Cite: https://nakamotoinstitute.org/finney/rpow/index.html\]

 \[Footnote: See [Shelling Out: The Origins of